National Dong Hwa University: Shoufeng

-NDHU's main campus, Shoufeng Campus, is situated in rural town of Shoufeng, Hualien.
-It is located in Papaya Creek Alluvial Plain of East Rift Valley, ringed by Central Mountain Range and Coastal Mountain Range, about 35 km south of Taroko National Park, 15 km south of Hualien City, and north of the Tropic of Cancer.
+NDHU's main campus, Shoufeng Campus, is situated in the rural town of Shoufeng, Hualien.
+It is located in Papaya Creek in East Rift Valley, surrounded by a mountain range, about 35 km south of Taroko National Park, 15 km south of Hualien City.

-NDHU's 251 ha campus is Taiwan's largest flat land university campus, which was designed in postmodern style by Charles Moore, the dean of Yale School of Architecture.
+NDHU's 251 ha campus is the largest flat-land university campus in Taiwan.
+The campus was designed in a postmodern style by architect Charles Moore, the dean of the Yale School of Architecture.